 EUROSIP ensemble of 5 models from ECMWF, UKMO, Meteo France, NCEP and JMA.
 Experimental.
 1-5 month predictions of SST, Rain, Temp and MSLP.

 SOI phase system (Qld Government seasonal forecast based on SOI phases Australia).
 1-3 month predictions for Rain.

 DPIRD SSF (WA, Australia) Seasonal forecast based on SST and pressure indicators.
-1-3 month predictions for Western Australia Rain.
+1-3 month predictions for South West Western Australia rain.